OEUG99/Knowledge-Garden/pages/DNS.md

 		- TTL (Time to Live): Determines how long a record remains cached.
 	- ## DNS Threats:
 		- 1. DNS Spoofing/Poisoning:
 			- Attackers inject fake DNS records into the cache of a resolver, redirecting traffic to malicious sites.
 		- 2. DNS Tunneling:
 			- A method of bypassing firewalls by encoding information within DNS queries.
 			- Since DNS is vital, this is a sneaky way to transmit data.
 			- Tool Example: DNSCAT2 for command and control.
 			- Use case: Can be used as a VPN to bypass captive portals since auth servers aren’t typically blocked.
+	- ## Threat Mitigation
 		- Detecting Tunneling:
 			- Use security onion and other SIEM tools.
 		- Defense:
 			- DNS filtering but limited by filter lists.
 			- OpenDNS filters as an example.
 		- DDoS on DNS:
 			- Attackers overwhelm DNS servers with massive traffic, disrupting services.
 		- DNS Hijacking:
 			- Attackers redirect DNS queries by compromising DNS settings at the client, ISP, or domain registrar level.
 		- Typo-Squatting:
 			- Related but not entirely a DNS issue.
 			- DNS filtering can help prevent redirects from similar names.
 		- Cache Poisoning:
 			- Manipulate the cache of a DNS resolver to serve incorrect IP addresses.
 		- Domain Generation Algorithms:
 			- Explained earlier with tunneling, this is essentially the same thing but the algorithm name is used in malware.
 		- DNSSEC (DNS Security Extension):
 			- Adds a layer of authentication to DNS by using cryptographic signatures.
 			- Ensures data integrity and authenticity but does not encrypt DNS traffic.
 			- This prevents spoofing like DNS cache poisoning.